diriano/labbces/content/authors/jtabima/_index.md

 user_groups:
 - Alumni
 ---
-Laura is currently doing a PhD at teh University of Los Andes under the supervision of Prof. Dr. Jorge Duitama
+Javier is currently an assitant professor in fungal phylogenetics and bioinformatics at Clark University in Worcester, MA, USA.